atk4/data/docs/sql.rst

 ---------------------

 Agile Data is designed to be cross-database agnostic.
 That means you should be able to swap your SQL to NoSQL or RestAPI at any moment.
-My relying on stored procedures you will loose portability of your application.
+By relying on stored procedures you will loose portability of your application.

 We do have our legacy applications to maintain, so Stored Procedures and SQL